jtcdom/jski-202-final/essays/4paul.md

 4. the thing believed
 5. lived belief

-Luther has first 3/4, but paul has all 5 (because "lived belief" is works).
+Luther has first 3/4, but paul has all 5
+(because "lived belief" includes works, Luther rejects it).

 #### How Unrighteous Larry is saved:
 To be saved, Larry must first recieve